Johannes Kleske

 “The best way to predict the future is to issue a press release.”

 This sentence by education technology critic Audrey Watters crossed my mind when I recently experienced a typical future presentation: a trend scout projected a cascade of videos and statistics at breakneck speed.
 They all proclaimed revolutions and innovations.
-What I saw there was essentially a curated collection of press releases and promotional videos – without critical classification or contextualization.
+What I saw there was essentially a curated collection of press releases and promotional videos, without any critical classification or contextualization.

-The faces of the audience showed what I had often observed: cognitive overload and the fear of being at the mercy of an unstoppable development.
-The Q&A session confirmed this with comments such as: “I’m completely overwhelmed”, “How are we supposed to keep up?”
+The faces of the audience showed what I had often observed: excessive demands and the fear of being at the mercy of an unstoppable development.
+The Q&A session confirmed this sentiment: “I’m feeling quite overwhelmed,” and “How are we expected to keep up?”

 The Hidden Business Model